chisness/maxchiswick/_pages/home.md

 toc_sticky: true
 layout: single
 ---
 Hello!
 This is an index page for a selection of my websites, active and inactive and various points in between.
-The most important ones are starred (like on a restaurant menu).
+The most important ones are starred restaurant menu style.

 # Poker/AI/Math